sdelpercio/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library available to javascript users to help them create fast, responsive, component-based interactive UIs.
+It tries to solve the problem of having too many components on a page trying to refresh and manipulate the dom all at once.
+With React, a component with a slice of state will only re-render that individual component if that state is updated.
+It also tries to minimize the amount of need-to-know syntax through the use of JSX.
+With JSX, a component can be written out like html, but also with javascript to make it interactive all in the same place.

 - [ ] What does it mean to _think_ in react?

+To think in react means to separate out your webpage by components.
+What components are interactive and need to trigger a re-render?
+And what happens after that re-render?
+This is thinking in react.

 - [ ] Describe state.

+State hooks are a way of creating or using a piece of data that can change based on interactions with components.

 - [ ] Describe props.

+Props, short for properties, are used to access data from objects passed down from parent components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side-effects are callback functions that occur after something renders on a webpage for the first time.
+They can also have clean-up functions that occur when a functional component is stopped.
+To sync effects to state or prop changes you need to use the second argument as an array and pass in the state or prop you want to target.

 ## Project Set Up